 Q. Do you write USPAP-Compliant Appraisals?

 A. Yes we do.
 Contact us for details and quote for service.
-Please note - we do not provide written appraisals for artwork we may have a financial interest in, to avoid any conflict of interest (i.e. providing an appraisal value and handling the sale for the same item we appraised would be a conflict of interest).
+Please note - we do not provide written appraisals for artwork we may have a financial interest in, to avoid any conflict of interest (i.e. providing an appraisal value and handling the sale for the same item we appraised would be an example of a conflict of interest).

 WHAT IS THE DIFFERENCE BETWEEN 'PRINTS' AND 'REPRODUCTIONS'

 A. No, they are not the same.
 We retail only limited edition prints/sculpture and one-of-a-kind drawings, paintings, sculpture.
 We do not retail any reproductions (with the exception perhaps of the annual calendar, etc.).